 Are we ready to imagine the consequences of the installation of the cyberpolitical paradigm?
 Will Cyberpolitics, in its promise to install a second nature, constitute a substantial change?
 Is it a second nature towards a new political anthropology?
 Or are we just witnessing a change of medium that can blur the border between freedom and alienation?
 In fact, technology and new media are the central conceptual characters in the political beginning of the 21st century.

 Cyberpolitics is the concept that can help us understand this paradigmatic change in the present that will certainly imply a review of all the categories of the legal and political building.
-In order to establish a transdisciplinary dialogue, with contributions from the entire spectrum of the social and human sciences, the submission of proposals, on the following topics is particularly encouraged:
+In order to establish a transdisciplinary dialogue, with contributions from the entire spectrum of the social and human sciences, the program includes:

 Mitigation of individual freedom in the digital age